 The Open Insulin project ran a fundraising campaign on the crowdfunding platform Experiment and raised 277% of their goal ($16,656 total over the initial $6,000 ask).
-More than 220 parties are backing the project, according to the website.
+More than 220 parties backed the project initially, according to the website.

 We at the ‘Mine are thrilled to hear about this open-source insulin project, even as we acknowledge the difficulty of the task at hand.

 We can only imagine the insulin manufacturers chuckling, more than anything else — because we’ve seen the insulin-making assembly lines up close and personal and know it’s not easy or cheap, the reason we haven’t seen much insulin innovation through the years on a broad scale from manufacturers.

 But we also believe that it can be done efficiently and less expensively by those who don’t have patents and dollar signs in their eyes.
-It has to, because we can't afford to keep the status quo.
+It has to, because we can’t afford to keep the status quo.
 Insulin costs have skyrocketed in recent years and they continue rising.
-Many of us pay as much as $220 a vial in recent years, even with high-deductible insurance!
+Many of us pay as much as $220 a vial in recent years, in large part due to high-deductible insurance!

 Take note, Insulin Makers: People are frustrated beyond belief, and it’s outrageous how inaccessible insulin is to so many people globally.
 This DIY effort is coming out in a big way, and through consumer momentum alone will undoubtedly change the game — just as the #WeAreNotWaiting movement has done in the device arena.